 Typhula incarnata and Typhula ishikariensis

-As snow melts, greyish-tan or brown patches ranging from 7.5 - 30 cm (three inches to one foot) appear.
+As snow melts, grayish-tan or brown patches ranging from 7.5 - 30 cm (three inches to one foot) appear.
 Grayish white mycelium may also be present at the advancing margin of each patch.
 Black or reddish sclerotia (small round bodies) can also be found on dead leaf blades.

 All cool season turfgrass